khesualdo/Elevator-Scheduling-Simulator/README.md

 * [CopyOnWriteArrayList - Source I](http://www.baeldung.com/java-copy-on-write-arraylist), [CopyOnWriteArrayList - Source II](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CopyOnWriteArrayList.html)
     * Makes it possible to iterate over a list in a safe way, even when concurrent modification is happening
+        * Creates a snapshot of the array, every time a mutation operation is invoked, hence, the iteration would always take place on the previous version of the array
     * The data structure was used to hold `floorCalls` and `carCalls` in the Elevator class
 * [PriorityBlockingQueue](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/PriorityBlockingQueue.html)
     * Supplies blocking retrieval operations